-Two closely watched St. Louis Board of Aldermen postponed
+Two closely watched St. Louis Board of Aldermen bills postponed

 ST. LOUIS, MO — Final votes on two closely watched St. Louis Board of Aldermen bills were postponed Friday.